open/close all folders

-- Some have said that the Luftwaffe deliberately left St Paul's untouched was because it was a prominent landmark and useful for as a waypoint for estimating distance to targets.
-However, the cathedral was hit on 1940 and would have burnt down without the intervention of the firefighters
+- Some have said that the Luftwaffe deliberately left St Paul's untouched was because it was a prominent landmark and useful as a waypoint for estimating distance to targets.
+However, the cathedral was hit in 1940 and would have burnt down without the intervention of firefighters.

 - Similarly, one raid saw a bomb fall right on the Houses of Parliament, completely wiping out the House of Commons.
 The iconic clock tower housing Big Ben, however, was slightly damaged but otherwise okay.